dann/dotfiles/README.markdown

 ---------------------------------------

 ### dotfiles
+# Install dotfiles

     % git clone https://github.com/dann/dotfiles.git ~/.dotfiles
     % cd ~/.dotfiles
     % ./dotsetup.pl

-You need to setup coreutils and some unix tools to use this dotfiles.
+# Install coreutils and some unix tools to use this dotfiles to use dotfiles

     % cd ~/.dotfiles/setup
     % ./setup_app_for_mac.sh